 - tulip poplar

-Poly Floral Honey
+Poly Floral Varieties

 Worker bees collect plant nectar and take it back to the hive.
 Naturally, as thousands of bees return with nectar – it is mixed up with the nectar loads of numerous others.

 A mixture of hundreds of nectar sources, type is sold as “Wildflower”.
 Wildflower tends to be a medium Amber color or even darker.

 In certain situations, beekeepers produce a crop of monofloral honey.
-Monorfloral honey is a product resulting from 1 primary nectar source.
+This is a product resulting from 1 primary nectar source.
 These unique crops are sought after for their reliable taste and color.

-Flower Fidelity in Honey Bees
+Flower Fidelity in Bees

 It is possible to produce a crop of monofloral honey that is a consistent color because of flower fidelity.

-Worker honey bees will gather food from any reliable source.
+Worker bees will gather food from any reliable source.
 However, individual foragers tend to work the same type of flower if the food source is good.

 Perhaps a field of clover is currently providing the best nectar.
 In this case, the majority of foragers will gather clover nectar until the resource is depleted.
 The end product is a monofloral honey.
 It has a predictable taste and color.

-Honeycomb Affects Honey Color Too
+Comb Affects Honey Color Too

 Inside the beeswax cells, honey is stored for Winter.
 These cells are also used to store pollen and to raise young baby bees.